microsoft/vscode-docs/api/references/vscode-api.md

 <div class="comment"><p>A line based folding range.
-To be valid, start and end line must a zero or larger and smaller than the number of lines in the document.
+To be valid, start and end line must be bigger than zero and smaller than the number of lines in the document.
 Invalid ranges will be ignored.</p>
 </div>